The Architecture Is the Product

 remember "preference" -> wiki/memories/preference.md

-query_link -> compact context + why_selected + follow_up actions
+recall -> recall_capsule + why_selected + follow_up actions

 Boundaries